 Structure and Properties

-Berberine ursodeoxycholate, an ionic salt of berberine and ursodeoxycholic acid was engineered to exert the biological activities of its active components.
+HTD1801, a first-in-class new molecular entity (NME), is an ionic salt of berberine and ursodeoxycholic acid that was engineered to exert the biological activities of its active components.

 Mechanism of Action

-Berberine ursodeoxycholate is an orally delivered potentially first-in-class gut-liver anti-inflammatory metabolic modulator being developed for the treatment of metabolic and liver diseases.
+HTD1801 is a potentially first-in-class orally delivered anti-inflammatory metabolic modulator being developed for the treatment of cardiovascular-kidney-metabolic (CKM) diseases.

 AMP Kinase activation and NLRP3 inflammasome inhibition